Frequently Asked Questions

 We're all experienced entrepreneurs.
 Many have MBAs from top schools like Harvard or Stanford, and some have PhDs in scientific areas.
 Most importantly, we have proven track records.
 Brief biographies of our consultants can be found here.

 Certainly.
 We would be pleased to introduce you to our past clients.
-In order to respect the time and generosity of our past clients, we provide references as the final step before you sign the engagement letter.
+However, in order to respect the time and generosity of our past clients, we provide references as the final step before you sign the engagement letter.

 If you have everything investors are looking for, perhaps 6-12 months.
 A few raise capital more quickly.
 Some never raise any capital.
 A lot depends on the nature of your opportunity and the effort you put into the pursuit of capital.

-We would be happy to perform an evaluation for you, free of charge.
+We would be happy to assess your situation, free of charge.
 Please contact us.

-We would be happy to perform an evaluation for you, free of charge.
+We would be happy to assess your situation, free of charge.
 Please contact us.

 Cayenne's founder, Akira Hirai, loves hot, spicy foods.
 When he formed the company in early 2001, he thought "Cayenne" would be a fun, unique name, and related well to his desire to create Red Hot Business Plans!